hyperledger/indy-node/getting-started.md

 ```
 A connection stores when it was last synchronized with the Sovrin network, so we can tell how stale some of the information might be.
 Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous -- but it makes Sovrin more efficient when identity owners work with up-to-date data.

-## Accept the Invitation
+## Accept a Connection Request

 Alice _attempts_ to accept the connection request from Faber College.

 ```
 ALICE> accept request from Faber
 Expanding Faber to "Faber College"
-Invitation not yet verified.
+Request not yet verified.
-Link not yet synchronized.
+Connection not yet synchronized.
-Invitation acceptance aborted.
+Request acceptance aborted.
 Cannot sync because not connected.
 Please connect first.

 Usage: